Bayer's Crop Science sizing up deals to strengthen seeds operation

 The Crop Science unit has strong market positions in rice, vegetable and canola seeds, but it is determined to meet the challenges presented by sector consolidation.

-DuPont and Dow Chemical Co agreed in December to combine their seeds and pesticides businesses to create a new industry giant, and ChemChina is planning to make an agreed takeover offer for Syngenta, the global leader in crop chemicals.
+DuPont (DD.N) and Dow Chemical Co (DOW.N) agreed in December to combine their seeds and pesticides businesses to create a new industry giant, and ChemChina is planning to make an agreed takeover offer for Syngenta SYNN.VX, the global leader in crop chemicals.

-Condon signalled that Bayer may need faster growth in seeds than in crop chemicals to offer customers a more balanced package of products and services.
+Condon signaled that Bayer may need faster growth in seeds than in crop chemicals to offer customers a more balanced package of products and services.

 "If you have seeds, if you have crop protection and a supporting, decision-making platform with digital services, and you can prove to the farmer that you can increase yield with less resources, that's a very compelling offer."